Collaborations to Enhance Independent Living

 The RTC/IL collaborates with numerous organizations to produce research and trainings that benefit people with disabilities.
 Our collaborators have included:

-- Improving Access to Health Care for Kansans with Brain Injuries (PDF) and Improving Access to Health Care for Kansans with Intellectual and Developmental Disabilities (PDF) - produced through a project with the Disability Rights Center of Kansas
+• Improving Access to Health Care for Kansans with Brain Injuries (PDF available upon request) and Improving Access to Health Care for Kansans with Intellectual and Developmental Disabilities (PDF available upon request) - produced through a project with the Disability Rights Center of Kansas

 This course is available free to providers nationwide.
 One CME/CNE is offered for a $10.
-PDF description of course.
+Description of Course (PDF available upon request).

 This online course for healthcare professionals is designed to provide a better understanding of health, wellness and care issues for people with physical and sensory disabilities.
 Physicians, nurses, social workers, other healthcare professionals and medical office staff will learn skills to increase effective communication and tips for problem solving to enhance quality care for people with disabilities.